How to Use Vitamin C + Retinol in Your Skin Care Routine

 If you prefer to use your heavy-hitting skin care ingredients at night, effectively combining vitamin C and retinol is still a possibility.
 While vitamin C is at its best as part of your morning routine, it is still just as powerful in the evening.

 However, that doesn’t mean that you can use them both at the same time.
 It’s often best to alternate the ingredients, using them on different evenings.
+We especially recommend an alternating skin routine if you’re prone to dry skin or other sensitivities.
+Your skin is already hyper-sensitive to active ingredients, so it’s best to proceed with caution regarding vitamin C and retinol since they’re especially strong.

 PUT SOME TIME BETWEEN INGREDIENT APPLICATIONS

 If you’re determined to use vitamin C and retinol together in the same routine, you’ll need to make sure to put enough time between them.
 It’s also essential to apply your vitamin C first because it has the lower pH of the two ingredients.
+Use a gentle cleanser first and then apply your vitamin C product (ideally a serum).

 To wrap things up...